 Ferrets Are Prone to Serious Diseases

-Ferrets, like other pets, should go to vet regularly.
-Take them immediately after you buy them for check ups.
-Ask for the vaccines from your vet specially for rabies virus.
+Ferrets are prone to health problems and should be taken to the vet regularly.
+Take them immediately after you buy them for checkups.
+Ask for the vaccines from your vet, especially for the rabies virus.
 They are prone to getting fleas and might need monthly preventives.

-A pet ferret should have yearly veterinarian visits until it is 5 years old and then 6-monthly checkups after that.
-It is important to neuter them, especially a female ferret, as it can stay in heat until mated.
+A pet Ferret should have yearly veterinarian visits until it is five years old and then 6-monthly checkups after that.
+It is important to neuter them, especially a female Ferret, as unspayed females can stay in heat until mated.
 This causes distress and fatal anemia.
-Luckily, most ferrets in the USA are already neutered when sold.
+Luckily, most Ferrets in the USA are already neutered when sold.

-The most common high risk conditions for ferrets include physical injury, adrenal disease, heart disease, and cancers of the pancreas, anal glands, and skin tumors.
+The most common high-risk conditions for sick Ferrets include physical injury, adrenal disease, heart disease, and cancers of the pancreas, anal glands, and skin tumors.

 They are sensitive to temperature and should be kept outside of direct sunlight.
 Their hammocks and cages should be in cool dark places.